CannonWilson/Problem-Sets/Redux/1-IntroToRedux/README.md

 Notice the parentheses after `increaseAction` and `decreaseAction`.
 The store is dispatching a call to the action function, not the action function itself.

+Now, you should be able to see the results of your work by right-clicking on your webpage and selecting "Inspect".
+Click on "Console" in the top panel of the developer tools that pop up on the right side of your screen.
+Click your buttons and see what happens in the console.
 </details>